Birch, silver, Betula pendula hero image

 Magical properties of this tree

-Now, I haven’t even mentioned all the practical things you can do with this beautiful tree, but fear not… they will be discussed in the rest of the monograph.
+Now, I have not even mentioned all the practical things you can do with this tree, but fear not… they will be covered later in the monograph.

 Botanical description Silver birch, Betula pendula

-The birch is easily recognisable by its white bark.
-It is a fast-growing tree that becomes up to 30 meters high.
-They usually don’t live that long.
-Birch’s trunk is generally dead straight.
+It is easy to recognise birch by its white bark.
+It is a fast-growing tree that shoots up to a height of about thirty metres.
+They usually do not live that long.
+The trunk is generally dead straight.
 As mentioned, the bark is white or silvery in colour.
-This remains the case with downy birch; silver birch darkens later in life.
-On a tree older than 20 years the bark will show black stripes and peel off in strips.
+This is also the case with downy birch; silver birch darkens with age.
+The bark of a tree older than twenty years will show black stripes and peel off in strips.

-The leaves are about 6 cm long and 4 cm wide, long stemmed and alternately arranged, and rhomboid-acuminate in shape.
-They have a biserrated edge.
-The male and female catkins appear at about the same time as the leaves, with the male being twice as long and higher up in the tree than the female.
-After flowering, the achenes, in the shape of small winged nuts, appear.
+The leaves are about 6 cm long and 4 cm wide, long-stemmed, alternately arranged and rhomboid-acuminate in shape.
+They have a biserrated margin.
+The male and female catkins appear at about the same time as the leaves, with the male being twice as long and located higher up the tree than the female.
+After flowering, the achenes appear in the form of small, winged nuts.

 Interesting facts

 Birch bark burns easily.
-It has therefore been used as tinder, material to make torches, et cetera, since time immemorial.
+That is why it has been used as tinder, material for making torches, et cetera, since time immemorial.

-Birch bark is one of the oldest writing materials we know.
+Birch bark is one of the oldest writing materials known.
+You can use it as plaster to fix broken bones.

-Birch wood is very versatile.
+Birch wood is versatile.
 It is used for furniture, paper and brooms.
-Birch wood gives a high quality charcoal.
+Birch wood gives a high-quality charcoal.

-Birch tar, a product already made in early prehistoric times, can be used in many ways, for example as glue, roofing material and for tanning leather.
-It was also used as an ointment.
+Birch tar, a product that humans already made in early prehistoric times, can be applied in many ways, for example as glue, roofing material and for tanning leather.
+It was also used as a base for ointment.

 It's not allowed to copy content of this website